ExpressionEngine/coilpack-docs/docs/getting-started.md

 **Run Coilpack Setup**

 During the setup process you may choose to install a new copy of ExpressionEngine or point Coilpack to the path of an existing installation.
-Please note that ExpressionEngine 7 is required so if you would like to install Coilpack with an existing site you may need to upgrade first.
+Please note that ExpressionEngine 7 is required so if you would like to install Coilpack with an existing site you may need to upgrade your ExpressionEngine install first.

 ```
 php artisan coilpack